Sutto/api_smith/README.md

 This is most importantly useful when dealing with restful - `base_uri` can point to the site root and then you can subclass your base client class and set the endpoint for each resource.
-More importantly, because you can override {APISmith::Client::InstanceMethods#endpoint} method, you can also make your endpoint take into account parent resource ids and the like.
+More importantly, because you can override `APISmith::Client::InstanceMethods#endpoint` method, you can also make your endpoint take into account parent resource ids and the like.

 ### Hierarchal Request, Body and Query String options